santaci/epiSelect/README.md

 More examples can be found in the `configs/` folder of each respective epidemic.

 ****NOTE: At the moment only SLiM code for additive and recessive selection have been provided as examples.
-An equation to implement a dominant model can be found in the Methods section of our manuscript.***
+An equation to implement a dominant model can be found in the Materials & Methods section of our manuscript.***

 Quick usage
 -------------